-Notably $k \in \mathbbmss{Z}$ stands for the WZW level and $m$ for is the mass of the particle.
+Notably $k \in \mathbbmss{Z}$ stands for the WZW level and $m$ is for the mass of the particle.
 An important wealth of work on this and similar deformations has now been done \cite{Baggio}.
 As it is customary, one calls {\it pure RR} the $k=0$ case (and {\it mixed-flux} otherwise).

-There is a special subarea inside this field which is evolving into its own little garden, and that is the relativistic sector.
-This goes from the BMN limit being non-trivial for same-chirality massless scattering \cite{Diego}, where it describes a CFT {\it \'a l\'a} Zamolodchikov \cite{Zamomassless}, to the entire massless sector being of difference form \cite{gamma,gamma2,Majum,AleSSergey}, to the mixed-flux scattering being amenable to a variety of massive relativistic limits \cite{gamma2,Polvararel,Ker}, all pointing toward famous integrable $S$-matrices of the past - but with differences.
+There is a special subarea inside this field currently involving a very intense activity, and that is the relativistic sector.
+This goes from the BMN limit being non-trivial for same-chirality massless scattering \cite{Diego}, where it describes a CFT {\it \'a l\'a} Zamolodchikov \cite{Zamomassless}, to the entire massless sector being of difference form \cite{gamma,gamma2,Majum,AleSSergey}, to the mixed-flux scattering being amenable to a variety of massive relativistic limits \cite{gamma2,Polvararel,Ker}, all pointing toward famous integrable $S$-matrices of the past - with crucial differences.
 The observation \cite{Diego} is that the massless $S$-matrix of the pure RR theory is very similar but not quite the same as Fendley-Intriligator's ${\cal{N}}=2$ $S$-matrix \cite{ilmondo,ilmondo2,ilmondo3}.
-In turn, this ${\cal{N}}=2$ $S$-matrix is related to Sine-Gordon taken at a special coupling \cite{BL}, and it explicitly appeared in the paper by Mussardo \cite{Mussardo}, where it is also dubbed the simplest susy $S$-matrix and important properties in connection with Sine-Gordon at a special coupling are outlined.
+In turn, this ${\cal{N}}=2$ $S$-matrix is related to Sine-Gordon taken at a special coupling \cite{BL}, and it explicitly appeared in the paper by Mussardo \cite{Mussardo}, where important properties in connection with Sine-Gordon at a special coupling are outlined.
 Considerations on the connections with the ${\cal{N}}=2$ literature in the case of mixed-flux are also expanded upon in \cite{Polvararel}, and in particular in \cite{Ker}, where the emphasis is on the differences in the global structure of the supersymmetry algebra.